-My research focuses on interactions between large herbivores and vegetation, and the management issues surrounding this topic including hunting, agriculture, habitat conservation, and human-wildlife interactions.
+I am interested in interactions between large herbivores and vegetation, and related management issues including hunting, wolves and other carnivores, agriculture, habitat conservation, and human-wildlife interactions.

 I try to create opportunities for youth and stakeholder involvement in my science research and planning.

 Are Washington’s recolonizing wolves causing indirect changes to plant communities through their impacts on deer?